 Understanding how you will leverage the presence of users to generate revenue is necessary.
 If you want this to eventually grow into a business, you must consider this as an initial step to determining what your performance indicators will be.

 There are several monetization formulas:

-- Subscriptions – Users have to subscribe for a particular period of time that automatically renews.
-This has been utilized a lot by health and fitness apps which makes users pay for workout plans and virtual coaches to guide them through weight loss or weight gain programs.
+Subscriptions – Users have to subscribe for a particular period of time that automatically renews.
+This has been utilized a lot by health and fitness apps which makes users pay virtual coaches for workout plans to guide them through weight loss or weight gain programs.
 Users subscribe on a monthly/yearly basis to continue using the app.

 2) Visualize the potential growth using data